 When I was starting my wedding photography business I was a bride myself so I was walking through the process my potential clients were walking through and I knew what was important to me: I responded quickly and thoroughly, I showed up prepared to meetings, and I totally faked it until I made it.
 I talked to brides about things I was doing in my own planning process and we would always hit it off like we were best friends.
 I made my pricing middle of the road – not super cheap and not high end but what I expected to pay as a bride and then I made sure that I showed up big on their wedding day, going above and beyond.
 I basically created an experience and sold it (without having done it) and I shared what that vision was with my clients so that they would know if those chose me, I would treat them so well.

--I invested in myself with paid advertising, and I didn’t play small.
+I invested in paid advertising and didn’t play small

 I remember driving to my 9-5 and I was on the call with an advertiser.
 She wanted me to pay hundreds of dollars a month to advertise on her site and was absolutely swindling me (which I fell for, by the way!)
 I remember thinking: if I don’t believe in myself enough to put money down, why would anyone believe in me enough to spend their precious dollars on me?
 It was then that I really decided to go for it.
 I knew that if I was putting money down, I would absolutely make it worth every penny and when I ran the numbers I knew if I booked just one wedding, it would be worth it.
 While I’m hesitant to share that piece of this puzzle it’s important because it definitely helped fill my calendar but looking back, I wish I knew then what I know now about building a true brand and not just a business because I would have saved myself hundreds of dollars and found clients that truly wanted me and not just any other photographer.
 I only did paid advertising for one year and after that it was all word of mouth, referrals, and my own personal marketing efforts.